What’s the difference between the Appraisal Today free weekly email newsletters in this blog and the paid monthly newsletter?

 In the Free weekly emails, there is a very wide range of topics each week.
 They are links to online articles with brief excerpts.
 I write short comments.
 I get lots of emails with information every day plus blog posts.
 I look for the most interesting topics and include them.
-I write the newsletter on Wednesday, to go out on Thursday.
+I write the newsletter on Thursday, to go out early Friday morning.
 I do not typically plan what is in the newsletters.
 It is very last minute, as I try to make the content as recent as possible, appropriate for a weekly newsletter.
 Weird homes and properties are typically the most popular topics.
 Plus business and appraisal “how to” tips.
 It is advertiser supported.

 I started the free email newsletter in 1994 with 4 subscribers.
 Bruce Hahn still subscribes.
 It is advertiser supported.
 One of my first advertisers was Liability Insurance Administrators, who runs an ad in every email.

 The paid monthly newsletters are totally different.
 They are typically about a few appraisal and business topics.
 I sometimes work on an article idea for several years before finally writing up an article.
 I do the research and writing plus have guest authors.
 They are 12 to 17 pages long and take a long time to write up.
 Since they are in PDF format, the newsletters can be any length.
 I have never taken ads.